pingcap/community/governance/sig-governance.md

 - Participate in release planning meetings and retrospectives, and burndown meetings, as needed
 - Ensure related work happens in a project-owned GitHub organization and repository, with code and tests explicitly owned and supported by the SIG, including issue triage, PR reviews, test-failure response, bug fixes, etc.
 - The assignable tasks will be graded by difficulty levels and claimed by SIG members.
-- Use the GitHub PR & issues, Slack channels as the primary means of working, communicating, and collaborating.

 ## SIG Roles